 Our supervisors evaluate fellows informally through supervision and formally every six months through written evaluations.
 The goal of supervision is to support the fellow in working with new patient populations, assessment tools and intervention strategies and to build competence and functional autonomy.
 Fellows have dedicated didactic time and attend seminars and Institute grand rounds.

 Psychology fellows are hospital employees and are eligible for benefits including medical, dental and vision insurance options.
-All our fellowships are full-time, year-long programs beginning in September.
+All our fellowships are full-time, year-long programs beginning in late August.

 Requirements for admission